-Iceland - Day 2 : 'If it would be someone else I would think it was made up'
+Iceland - Day 2 : 'If it would be someone else I would've thought it was made up'

 The next day (well, 4 hours later) I woke up.
 I freshened up a bit and went downstairs to have breakfast, Henk was already there.
-He hadn't slept the entire night.
-I ate as much bread as I could, this would likely be my last real meal for the next 3,5 weeks.
+He said he hadn't slept the entire night.
+I ate as much bread as I could as this would likely be my last real meal for the next 3,5 weeks.

 We arrived at the airport way too early.
 When we checked in the man asked if I carried luggage, so I explained how the lady yesterday had told me it would be automatically send to Iceland.
 The airplane would leave in 1,5 hours.
-Henk told me he had first planned to stay in Iceland indefinitely, but then he would again have to pay person tax on the way back and he didn't have the 45 euros.
-He also explained he studied Japanese.
+Henk told me he had initially planned to stay in Iceland indefinitely, but not booking a two-way flight would require him to pay an additional 45 euros person tax when he ever fly out of Iceland and he didn't have that kind of money.
+He also said he studied Japanese.

 The flight itself went fine and was not delayed.
-There was also a lot of nice Icelandic music playing because we were now flying with Icelandair.
-After 2,5 hours we were above Iceland, which looked beautiful.
+There was also nice Icelandic music playing because we were flying with Icelandair.
+After 2,5 hours we were flying above Iceland, which looked beautiful.
 I saw Vatnajokull, the largest glacier in Iceland.

 Henk and I kept waiting.
 There was really nothing to do at the airport.
 Outside was only a parking lot and the driveway to Iceland's ring road.
-Henk again asked if he could borrow my phone, but if I would give it to him now I needed to explain that it actually hadn't actually been empty.
-Eventually he turned to have some money after all and used a phone at the airport.
-A bit layer a guy came to pick him up, he was possibly even weirder.
+Henk again asked if he could borrow my phone, but if I would give it to him now I would have to explain that its battery hadn't been empty afterall.
+Eventually, it turned out he had some money after all and used a phone at the airport.
+A bit layer a guy came to pick him up, he possibly looked even weirder.

-By now I was super tired and tense from all the things that had happened, but there was no place to sit down anywhere.
-The whole airport was made in a way to get people out as soon as possible.
-Downstairs it was a bit calmer, but there were no benches and signs that it wasn't allowed to hang around there.
-After much searching I found the ideal spot: it was quiet, nobody could see me, and I could lay down quite easily.
+By now I was super tired and stressed from all the things that had happened, but there was no place to sit down.
+The airport was designed in a way to get people out as soon as possible.
+Downstairs it was a bit less crowded, but there were no benches and clear signs that it wasn't allowed to hang around there.
+After much searching I found the ideal resting spot: it was quiet, nobody could see me, and I could lay down quite easily.
 If I really had to state a disadvantage it would perhaps be that it was on the floor of the bathroom stalls.
 I lay down on my jacket and texted Bart what had happened.
-He texted back 'If it would be someone else I would think it was made up'.
-You can say all you want, but 1,5 hours later I felt a lot better.
+He texted back 'If it would be someone else I would've thought it was made up'.
+You can say whatever you want, but 1,5 hours later I felt a lot better.

-By now three hours had passed since the customs guy went searching for my luggage.
-Luckily he had some news, my bag was still in Amsterdam, but would be here around 15:30.
+By now three hours had passed since the guy from customs started searching for my luggage.
+Luckily he had some news, my bag was still in Amsterdam, but would be in Reykjavik around 15:30.
 That was strange, maybe it was held back because of my (empty) stove or the kilos of powdered food.
-I knew there was a real risk that would happen, but had decided to give it a try so I didn't have to figure out where to buy hiking food in Iceland.
+I knew there was a real risk that would happen, but had decided to give it a try so I didn't had to figure out where to find proper hiking food in Iceland.

-It was around noon now so I still needed to wait 4 more hours.
-I bought a kilo of peanuts, which meant I will now have 2550 kcal//day to eat.
-I also bought a lighter as backup for the magnesium stick I carried, so I could light my stove.
+It was around noon, so I still needed to wait 4 more hours.
+I bought a kilo of peanuts, which meant I would have enough food to eat 2550 kcal/day during my hike.
+I also bought a lighter as backup for my magnesium stick, to make sure I could light my stove.
 After brushing my teeth for the third time out of total boredom it finally was 4 o'clock.

 The lady at the desk told me my bag had arrived.
 I was curious if anything had been removed.
-When she brought it over she said it was very heavy, that was true, and I still needed to add 5 kg of granola, gasoline, and water.
-Luckily nothing had been taken out of my backpack, it did have about 20 tags on it, likely it had already been through as much as I had.
+When she brought it over she said it was very heavy, that was true, but I still needed to add 5 kg worth of granola, gasoline, and water.
+Luckily nothing had been taken out of my backpack, but it did have 20 extra tags on it.
+Likely it had already lived through as much as I had.

-Now I just needed to find gasoline to burn my stove.
-I got on the bus to Reykjavik, which drove over the only big road in entire Iceland.
-It was just two adjacent 2-lane roads, with no emergency lane, guard rail, or traffic signs, there also was only one row of street lights.
+Now I just needed to find gasoline to fill my stove with.
+I got on the bus to Reykjavik, which drove over the only large road in Iceland.
+It was just two adjacent 2-lane roads with no emergency lane, guard rail, or traffic signs.
+There also was only one row of street lights.
 The landscape was amazing, it was all moss and solidified lava.

 I expected to arrive at a large bus station in Reykjavik, but it was only a small building.